jilieryuyi/wing-binlog-go/readme.md

 https://github.com/jilieryuyi/wing-binlog

+for easy to use, just run build, test or vendor_install
 mac, linux or other unix system
 run ./build.sh auto build project
 run ./test.sh auto test all *_test.go in project